vivianmiranda/cocoa3_testing/README.md

     export MINICONDA_INSTALLATION=1
     #export MANUAL_INSTALLATION=1

-The user must uncomment the appropriate key, and then type the following command
+The user must uncomment the appropriate key (here, we assume Conda), and then type the following command

     $(cocoa) source setup_cocoa_installation_packages